Analysis | How Germany’s Nord Stream 2 move matches up with Biden’s promise

 Estonian Prime Minister Kaja Kallas was asked on CNN whether she viewed Germany’s decision as a temporary one, and she declined to answer directly.

-“It is a good question,” Kallas said, adding: “Certainly, saying ‘no’ to Nord Stream 2 is a very strong message from Germany.”
+“It is a good question,” Kallas said, adding: “Certainly, saying no to Nord Stream 2 is a very strong message from Germany.”

-Even Scholz pointed in this direction, saying Germany’s economic ministry would “reassess” the situation in light of new developments.
+Even Scholz pointed in this direction, saying Germany’s Economic Ministry would “reassess” the situation in light of new developments.

-“[This step] may sound technical, but it’s a necessary administrative step without which the certification of the pipeline cannot happen now,” he said.
+This step “may sound technical, but it’s a necessary administrative step without which the certification of the pipeline cannot happen now,” he said.

 Even as the project is more accurately suspended than brought to an end, it would be difficult to pull back from the suspension.
 Germany could technically reverse course at any moment, but doing so as Russia continues to invade would cause an uproar in the West.